Stepladder of Achievement

 · Securing future education, employment or training – supported by mentoring from organisations such as the Children’s Society.
 (Benefit £400)

-Key to the success of the programme is its promotion to young people themselves, and we will work closely with Virtual School Heads, Foster Carers and Social Work teams within Local Authorities.
+Key to the success of the programme is its promotion to young people themselves, and we work closely with Virtual School Heads, Foster Carers and Social Work teams within Local Authorities.